Antonio Ruiz (soldier): Biography

-According to Mitre, Falucho answers them: "Being a revolutionary is not evil, I prefer to be a revolutionary rather than a traitor! (...)
+According to Mitre, Falucho responded with: "Being a revolutionary is evil, but being a traitor is worse!"
 And taking his rifle by the barrel, smashed against the flagstick, giving back to more grief.
 The executors of the betrayal seized Falucho immediately and shot four rounds at point blank on his chest and head.
-Before falling mortally wounded on the ground, Falucho cried Viva Buenos Aires!.
+Before falling mortally wounded on the ground, Falucho cried "¡Viva Buenos Aires!".

 Mitre wrote that Falucho was born in Buenos Aires and his real name was Antonio Ruiz.
 The story was republished by Mitre in La Nación newspaper on 6, 7, 8 and 9 April 1875.
 He later published the book "History of San Martin and American emancipation".
 Regarding Falucho, Mitre writes: "The Spanish flag was hoisted on the tower Independence, with an overall saving of castles (February 7).
 A black soldier from the regiment of the Rio de la Plata, born in Buenos Aires named Antonio Ruiz (whose surname Falucho), who struggled to do justice, was shot at the foot of the Spanish flag.
 He died shouting Viva Buenos Aires! ".

 Bartolomé Mitre take as the basis the oral testimony of General Enrique Martinez, director of the Division of the Andes, the testimony of Colonel Pedro Jose Díaz and Pedro Luna, and the written testimony of Colonel Juan Espinosa.
 Mitre say then that there were two black soldiers dubbed Falucho, apparently it was a generic nickname given to the black people in the army.
 Since the first publication of Mitre, his account rose critics and detractors.
 In 1899, Manuel J. Mantilla wrote in his book Los Negros Argentinos stating that there were two Faluchos, Ruiz, whose fate was recalled by Martinez and Diaz-Espinosa, and another who lived in Lima in 1830, according to Miller's letter to San Martin del 20 August that year.
 Miller named him saying "the morenito Falucho, which served in the 8 Company of Sharpshooters and took a flag in Maipú".

 According to historian Mantilla in 1819, there was a second Antonio Ruiz among the members of the Company of Captain Manuel Díaz, while in that of Pedro José Díaz there wasn't a soldier of that name.
 Many authors claim that the heroic death of Falucho was an invention of Mitre.
 In light of all existing evidence.
 The only thing we know for sure is that a black soldier died heroically in El Callao while refusing to honor the Spanish royal flag.
 But certainly, this soldier was not Falucho.
 Falucho was a black soldier in the 8th Battalion of the Army of the Andes that was possibly the 'second' Antonio Ruiz.
 This soldier was well known to San Martin and Guido and lived in Lima in 1830.